-By painting your ceiling black, you may add some drama to your life.
+By painting your ceiling black, you’ll definitely add some drama to your life.
 Believe it or not, dark ceilings can be beautiful.
-A taller, larger space will be created.
-Should I Paint My Ceiling Black?
+In the right space, a taller, larger space will be created.

 Black ceiling paint may be used to create a warm and inviting atmosphere in a room with high, soaring ceilings.
 Also, a black ceiling may make existing architectural aspects stand out or hide unattractive basement fixtures.

-A ceiling is a challenging job.
-In the interior design world, they’re one of the most underappreciated and misused surfaces.
+In the interior design world, they’re one of the most under-appreciated and misused surfaces.
 Many people ignore what’s going on above them when choosing paint colors for the walls.

 Reasons to paint your ceiling black